Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ## Working in Progress
 ---
+* Wavelet-based Estimation of Heteroskedasticity and Autocorrelation Consistent Covariance Matrices, with Wang Shaoping.

 * Digesting Anomalies Across Different Chinese Stock Market Conditions, with Wang Shaoping.

 * The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Tong Yu.